davidholyko/audio-test-harness/README.md

 _These test cases check that the Audio Test Harness can handle multiple streams_

 1. Check that multiple audios can play, pause, stop, end together

+### Test Cases [Level 4]

+_These test cases check that the Audio Test Harness can business rules applied to audio_

+1. Check that maximum of two audios can be played at once
+1. Check that audio can stop another audio